Half Shot Shooters: Plot

-Employing a bifurcated temporal structure, the film opens with the Stooges situated in the immediate aftermath of World War I in 1918.
-Herein, they receive commendations ostensibly for "wounds in action," a facetious recognition stemming from a retaliatory assault perpetrated by their superior, Sgt.
+Employing a bifurcated temporal structure, the film opens with the Stooges asleep in a foxhole on the final day of World War I in 1918.
+Upon receiving news of the armistice, their superior, Sgt.
+MacGillicuddy, discovers the trio asleep and gives the shirkers a severe beating.
+As a result, when the trio reports to headquarters for their discharge papers they receive medals ostensibly for "wounds in action".
+Afterwards, the Stooges encounter Sgt.
+MacGillicuddy on the street and, now liberated from military discipline, physically assault him with gusto.

+The plot then transitions to the year 1935, where the Stooges find themselves destitute and hungry on the streets.
+In search of a job, they accidentally enlist in the army and are alarmed to find themselves under the purview of none other than Sgt.
 MacGillicuddy.
-Reacting to this perceived injustice, the Stooges orchestrate a reprisal against Sgt.
-MacGillicuddy.

-The plot then transitions to the year 1935, where the Stooges find themselves destitute and hungry on the streets, inadvertently enlisting in the army under the purview of none other than Sgt.
-MacGillicuddy himself.
-Their arrival at an army base coincides with a mishap involving tomatoes, leading to a series of misunderstandings culminating in MacGillicuddy's reassignment to menial duties.
+Their arrival at an army base coincides with a mishap involving tomatoes that culminates in MacGillicuddy's reassignment to menial duties.

-Subsequently assigned to coastal artillery duty, the Stooges demonstrate their ineptitude, wreaking havoc by targeting unintended objects, including a smokestack, a house, a bridge, and, humorously, the flagship of a navy admiral.
+Subsequently assigned to coastal artillery duty, the Stooges demonstrate their ineptitude, wreaking havoc by targeting unintended objects, including a smokestack, a house, a bridge, and the flagship of a navy admiral.
 Confronted by MacGillicuddy and a contingent of officers, the Stooges find themselves blamed for the mishap, prompting a comically futile attempt to assign blame amongst themselves.

-In a final act of retaliation, MacGillicuddy orchestrates a mock photo shoot, wherein the Stooges unwittingly pose for a photograph just before MacGillicuddy fires a deck gun, leaving behind three pairs of smoking boots.
+Feigning approval of the Stooges' performance, MacGillicuddy directs them to stand together as if posing for a photograph.
+He then fires a deck gun, leaving behind three pairs of smoking boots.